dunex-project/dunex-core/doc/man/tty.1.md

 DESCRIPTION
 ===========

-Prints the name of the tty from which it is invoked.
+Prints the name of the standard input tty and returns 0.
+If stdin is not a tty, returns 1.
+If an error occurs, returns >1.

 AUTHOR
 ======